In this tutorial, you will create a simple “Hello, World!” component which runs in Keboola Connection (KBC).

 When you log in to the Developer Portal, you have to join a vendor — an organization of developers.
 Every KBC component has to have a vendor assigned.
 If you join an existing vendor, a vendor administrator has to approve your request.
 If you do not work for a company, create a vendor with your name (even a single developer has to be assigned to a vendor).
 When you join or create a vendor you should also receive access to a development KBC project.

 In order to create a new vendor, a Keboola administrator has to approve your request, and you will receive a development project in KBC.
 In addition to that, you need to provide us with a channel for receiving internal errors from your components.
 Anything supported by Papertrail notifications is available, though e-mail or a Slack channel is most commonly used.

 When you are confirmed as a member of a vendor, you may proceed to creating your own component.
 The example component is written in the Python language, but no knowledge of Python is required.
 Before you continue with this tutorial, make sure you

-To add a component, use the Create Component button on the main page, and fill in the component name and type:
+To add a component, use the Add a component button on the main page, and fill in the component name and type:

 Important: Do not use the words ‘extractor’, ‘writer’, or ‘application’ in the component name.